tristanmorgan/hazelnut/README.md

 # Hazelnut - A caching reverse proxy

 Hazelnut is a lightweight caching reverse proxy written in Go.
 It can be used as a standalone server or embedded into your Go applications.
 It is first and foremost meant to be embedded into tests in applications that expect a HTTP cache to be there.

-It might not be useful on its own.
+It is likely not useful for production use without a lot of work.

 ## Features